WebDevLuke/Front-End-Style-Guidelines/front-end-style-guide.md

 	/* [4] */
 }

-.in-nav.c-btn {
+.c-btn.in-nav {
 	/* [5] */
 }
 ```

-1. An example of a base class for a button.
+1. An example of a block level class for a button.
 Since a button would belong on the component layer, we prefix it with a 'c'.
-2. This would be an element class for the button component, hench the 2 underscores.
+2. This would be an element level class for the button component, hench the 2 underscores.
 3. An example of a modifier for the button component.
 This is signified by the 2 dashs.
 4. An example of a stateful modifier.
 These are used when elements require style changes for changes of state (eg: hover, click etc).
 5. An example of a nested modifier.
 If a component needs to be positioned when nested within another component, create one of these to